PDM4AR/exercises/docs/06-collisionchecking.md

 By leveraging SAT, we can efficiently determine whether simple geometric shapes such as circles or polygons intersect, thereby facilitating reliable collision checks for our robot's path planning needs.
 These will come in handy later on.

-#### Step 1: Project A Polygon onto an Segment
+#### Step 1: Project A Polygon onto a Segment
 The first step is to implement the functions inside the `CollisionPrimitives_SeparateAxis` class in `src/pdm4ar/exercises/ex06/collision_primitives.py` file.

 In this section, we suggest the use of linear algebra modules like `numpy`.
 However, you are **not** allowed to use modules that implement collision checking directly such as `shapely`.
 We will be checking solutions for correct implementation without usage of `shapely`.

-Implement a function that Projects a Polygon onto a Segment (the segment will later represent the Axis when implementing the theorem).
-Accuracy of the projection is checked by length of the section of the segment onto which the polygon is projected on, as well as having the endpoints of the projected segment be within some epsilon.
+Implement a function that projects a polygon onto a segment (the segment will later represent the axis when implementing the theorem).
+Accuracy of the projection is checked by the length of the section of the segment onto which the polygon is projected, as well as having the endpoints of the projected segment be within some epsilon.

 To represent a Polygon and Segment, the following data structures (`src/pdm4ar/exercises_def/ex06/structures.py`) will be used: